St. Clair County Community College

 Meet friends, connect with volunteer opportunities and find peers who share your passions.
 From drama to business, strategic gaming to health and wellness, at SC4 you’ll meet like-minded people who are also pursuing their hobbies and professional goals beyond the classroom.

-Plus there are campus-wide activities to participate in, even if you’re not a member of a specific student club!
-Movie nights, our fun end-of-semester Stress Breaker event, College Center game room and other club-sponsored activities make SC4 a complete college experience.
+Even if you’re not a member of a specific student club, there are campus-wide activities to participate in!
+Movie nights, our fun end-of-semester Stress Breaker event, the College Center game room and other club-sponsored activities make SC4 a complete college experience.

 Clubs and organizations list